POM: Prescription only medicine

 Immune system disorders

-Not known: allergic reaction (e.g. anaphylactic reaction, angioedema including swollen tongue, tongue oedema, face oedema, pruritus, or urticaria)
+Not known: allergic reaction (e.g. anaphylactic reaction, angioedema including swollen tongue, tongue oedema, face oedema, pruritus allergic, or urticaria)

 Not known: diabetic hyperosmolar coma, diabetic ketoacidosis